What is Merchant Category Code?

 MCCs and Telephone Payments

-Merchant Category Codes are particularly relevant for businesses that take telephone payments because MCCs influence fraud screening and authorisation decisions by card issuers.
-Telephone payments are classified as "card not present" transactions, which already carry higher risk in the eyes of issuers.
-If a business also has an MCC associated with a higher-risk category, the combination can lead to higher decline rates.
+MCCs matter particularly for phone payments because they feed into fraud screening and authorisation decisions at the card issuer.
+Phone payments are card-not-present transactions, which already carry higher risk in the issuer's eyes.
+If your MCC also points to a higher-risk category, the combination pushes up your decline rate.

 Common Issues with MCCs

-The most frequent problem businesses encounter with MCCs is misclassification.
-This can happen because the business description was not clear during onboarding, the business model has changed since the account was opened, or the processor made a judgement call that does not reflect the business's primary activity.
+The most common problem is misclassification.
+Your business description wasn't clear at onboarding, your business model has shifted since then, or the acquirer made a judgement call that doesn't reflect what you actually sell now.

 Practical Considerations